The Importance of Editing

 It’s a major achievement to write a book.
 I certainly couldn’t do it.
 But sometimes an author is just too close to the material to be objective.
 After many rewrites and even more readings, your brain “fills in the blanks” and sees what it expects to see.
+Thus the importance of editing.

 You may know what you mean to say, but the text may be less clear to someone reading it for the first time.
 The fresh eyes of an editor can be a real benefit.